Sheep - identification, records and movement

 Before 1 January 2001, sheep did not need to be identified with a permanent mark.

-If these sheep lose their tag or need to be moved, you must double identify them with identification devices that have the same individual animal number (one of which may be electronic, which would make the animal a full EID-identified animal).
+If any of these sheep lose their tag or need to be moved, you must double identify them with identification devices that have the same individual animal number.

-If your sheep loses its identification device, or it becomes impossible to read, you must replace the device within the following timescales (whichever comes soonest):
+If your sheep loses its identification device, or it becomes impossible to read, you must replace the device within the following timescales (whichever comes first):

 - no later than 28 days after the tag was removed or discovered to be lost or illegible (either visually or electronically)